-In this article, you will learn everything you need to know about Ennegram archetypes.
-From definition of the ennegram, the different types explained, who invented it and why it is useful.
+In this article, you will learn everything you need to know about Enneagram archetypes.
+From the definition of the Enneagram, the different types explained, who invented it and why it is useful.

 What is the Enneagram?

 The Enneagram is a system of personality typing which is used to describe patterns in how people manage their emotions and interpret the world around them.

 The name comes from the Greek, with ‘Ennea’ the Greek word for nine and ‘Gramma’ meaning something that’s drawn or written.